Is a Computer Science Degree Still Worth It in 2026?

 The pattern is unmistakable.
 Jobs that rely on critical thinking, ethical judgment, creativity, communication, common sense, emotional intelligence, and adaptability are the hardest to automate.
 These aren’t just AI-proof — they’re the future-proof skills that every CS major will need.

-7 Strategies for Parents To Support Teens Exploring Computer Science Degrees
+7 Strategies for Parents to Support Teens Exploring Computer Science Degrees

 So what does all this mean for today’s students — and for parents like David’s who are trying to support them?
 The good news is that families have many ways to help students pursue computer science with confidence while also preparing for an uncertain job market.

-1. Why does your child want to study computer science?
+Why does your child want to study computer science?

 Before jumping into CS, it’s worth asking why a student wants to pursue it.
 In the past, many chose computer science because it was seen as a guaranteed golden ticket to high-paying jobs.
 Today, with the job market shifting, students should ground their interest in genuine curiosity and informed exploration.
 This isn’t unique to CS — the same principle applies to any major or career direction.
-When students choose a path because they truly understand it and are motivated by authentic interest, they are far more likely to thrive and find success.
+When students choose a path because they are motivated by informed, authentic interest, they are far more likely to thrive and find success.

-2. Understand that computer science is a field of study that can lead to many career options, not a job guarantee.
+Understand that computer science is a field of study that can lead to many career options, not a job guarantee.

 A computer science degree is a powerful toolkit, but it should be viewed as a launchpad for many pathways — not a one-way ticket to a single career.

-3. Explore complementary STEM majors and minors.
+Explore complementary STEM majors and minors.

 Data science, engineering, math, AI, cognitive science, and even design or storytelling can all complement CS and create more resilient career options.

-4. Seek out programs that are a fit for your child’s individual needs.
+Seek out programs that are a fit for your child’s individual needs.

-5. Promote personal projects.
+Promote personal projects.

 Hackathons, robotics clubs, open-source contributions, or applied projects that use technology to solve real-world problems show initiative and adaptability — traits employers value as much as GPA or choice of major.

-6. Think Deep-Fit.
+Think Deep-Fit.

 At Lantern, we help students align their authentic interests with academic programs where they can thrive, not just “get in.”
-Deep-Fit goes beyond rankings or superficial criteria to focus on what truly matters: the opportunities a student will have once on campus to engage in transformative experiences that research shows are linked to lifelong success.
+Our Deep-Fit™ admissions approach goes beyond rankings or superficial criteria to focus on what truly matters: the opportunities a student will have once on campus to engage in transformative experiences that research shows are linked to lifelong success.
 By centering each student’s goals and values, we guide families toward colleges where their child can thrive academically, socially, and personally, building a foundation for a fulfilling life.
-For a deeper look at how to evaluate whether a college offers these kinds of transformative experiences, see my guide How to Identify Deep-Fit Colleges (Beyond the Obvious Criteria).

-7. Prepare for a strong application.
+Prepare for a strong application.

 By approaching computer science this way, families ensure that students don’t just choose a degree — they build an education that is resilient, adaptable, and future-ready.

-Is a Computer Science Major Worth it?
-The Bottom Line For Families
+Is a Computer Science Major Worth It?
+The Bottom Line for Families

 So, is it still a good idea to major in computer science?

-For parents weighing this decision: computer science is still a strong and valuable path — as long as it’s pursued with breadth, adaptability, and an eye toward future-proof skills.
+For parents weighing this decision: computer science is still a strong and valuable path as long as it’s pursued with breadth, adaptability, and an eye toward future-proof skills.

 For families like David’s, the real question isn’t whether computer science is “safe.”
 It’s how to help a student prepare for a future that will always change.
 At Lantern College Counseling, we guide families through these decisions with clarity and context, helping students not just get into college, but thrive once they’re there — in computer science or whatever field they ultimately choose.